fauna/faunadb-js/README.md

 When running on the Node.js platform, the Fauna client uses [HTTP/2 multiplexing](https://stackoverflow.com/questions/36517829/what-does-multiplexing-mean-in-http-2) to reuse the same session for many simultaneous requests.
-After all open requests have been resolved, the client will keep the session open for a period of time (500ms by default) to be reused for any new requests.
+After all open requests have been resolved, the client will keep the session open for a period of time to be reused for any new requests.

 The `http2SessionIdleTime` parameter may be used to control how long the HTTP/2 session remains open while the connection is idle.
-To save on the overhead of closing and re-opening the session, set `http2SessionIdleTime` to a longer time
+To save on the overhead of closing and re-opening the session, set `http2SessionIdleTime` to a longer time.
---- or even `Infinity`, to keep the session alive indefinitely.
+The default value is 500ms and the maximum value is 5000ms.

 While an HTTP/2 session is alive, the client will hold the Node.js event loop open; this prevents the process from terminating.
 Call `Client#close` to manually close the session and allow the process to terminate.
-This is particularly important if `http2SessionIdleTime` is long or `Infinity`:
+This is particularly important if `http2SessionIdleTime` is long:

 ```javascript
 // sample.js (run it with "node sample.js" command)